Anomala orientalis: Geographic range

-A. orientalis is native to the Philippine Islands.
-It was brought to Japan, and was then introduced into the Hawaiian Islands of Oahu approximately in 1908.
+A. orientalis is native to Japan, and was then introduced into the Hawaiian Islands of Oahu approximately in 1908.
 On these islands, the beetle is known as a garden pest, specifically feeding on sugar cane (Saccharum officinarum).
 Eventually, the beetle was also found on the mainland of the United States; it was first found in New Haven, Connecticut.
 As of 2019, it has since been found in 12 states mainly in (New York) but also in (North Carolina).
-The beetle has spread throughout North America but continues to have most of its population centralized in East Asia including Japan and Korea.
+The beetle has spread throughout North America but continues to have most of its population centralized in East Asia including Japan, Korea, Taiwan, and the Philippines.

 Habitat and migration issues

 A. orientalis typically resides within the soil buried underneath the ground.
 Males are typically found along the ground on bushes, shrubs, and other low-laying plants.
 Females, on the other hand, are often found on flowers including roses, chrysanthemums, hollyhocks, phlox, dahlias, and Japanese iris.
 By feeding on these flowers, the flowers provide an additional source of nutrients which help the female oviposit an additional 5.46 ± 0.96 fertile eggs.

 During mating seasons, these beetles may be found above the ground to engage in copulation.
 However, the beetles are observed to quickly reenter the ground once copulation is finished.
 Female beetles will deposit their eggs underground where the eggs develop and mature.
 Once the larvae emerge, they have been observed to burrow down in the soil from 8 to 17 inches of depth when the temperature is at 50 °F. The larvae are also known to move horizontally up to 4 feet.
 The larvae's ability to move such distances gives it the advantage to infect gardens and turfs of large sizes.
 The larvae continue to move through fields and feed on roots.

 The tendency of A. orientalis to reside in the soil restricts their ability to geographically spread over large distances.
 They do not tend to fly very far even when they are out of the soil.
 Its ability to migrate from Asia to North America was possible due to contaminated nursery stocks.
 Infested shipments of rose blossoms or other flowers led to the rise of this beetle in new locations.